Our Appointment System

 Any appointment for a new concern (urgent or routine) will need to be processed by telephone or eConsult, therefore these appointments cannot be booked at reception.
 This is so we can ensure that you are booked with the right health care professional as soon as possible.

 A GP is now a part of our highly trained reception team, ensuring the correct care is provided for each and every patient and that appointments are made efficiently.
 The care offered may consist of advice from a GP or an appointment with an appropriate health care professional.

-Some appointments can also be booked online via a Patient Access account or the the NHS App.
+Some appointments can also be booked online via the the NHS App.
 Please select either option for more information on how to register.
 Please do not book these appointments if you require a GP to complete a form or write an administrative letter for you.
 Forms should be brought to reception and letters can be requested via eConsult, or in writing at Reception.
 We can then advise you on what action is necessary and if any fees apply.
 Further information regarding forms and fees can be found here.

 Practice patients who have an urgent medical problem outside of our Practice working hours should ring the Out of Hours service on 111 or visit a Pharmacy who can also provide advice.